cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

 Retries
 -------

-Task jobs can fail for several reasons:
+Jobs can fail for several reasons:

 .. nextslide::